 Michael Smith Health Research BC is British Columbia’s health research agency.
-We are working towards a future where BC is recognized worldwide for its vibrant, coherent, inclusive, and globally competitive health research system, which improves the health of British Columbians, the health system, and the economy.
+We are working toward a future where BC is recognized worldwide for its vibrant, coherent, inclusive and globally competitive health research system that improves the health of British Columbians, the health system and the economy.

-To guide us in co-creating this future, we developed a new three-year strategy based on our strong 20+ year track record and experience as BC’s health research agency.
-We are focused on improving the health of British Columbians, the health system, and the economy through three interconnected strategic directions that reflect our niche in BC’s health research system.
+Our three-year (2022 – 2025) strategy, which is based on our strong 20+ year track record as BC’s health research agency, guides us in co-creating the future we envision.
+We are focused on improving the health of British Columbians, the health system and the economy through three interconnected strategic directions that reflect our niche in BC’s health research system.

 Download our full strategy here:PDF

-- We continue to seek ways to improve the design and implementation of our funding programs and peer review processes.
+- Continuing to seek ways to improve the design and implementation of our funding programs and peer review processes.

-- We require all Health Research BC’s peer reviewers to participate in unconscious bias training.
+- Requiring all Health Research BC’s peer reviewers to participate in unconscious bias training.

-- We are a strategic partner on an international consortium undertaking empirical research studies to advance evidence-informed research funding.
+- Being a strategic partner on an international consortium undertaking empirical research studies to advance evidence-informed research funding.

 Dr. Michael Smith